JHUDMC/Manual/LabOperations.md

 ## Facilities Overview

-### The DMC lab
-The DMC's main space comprises a computer lab with projector and television, 3D printers, laser printer, inkjet printers, maker counter, Project Space with a Cricut and sewing, and embroidery machine, an Audio Studio, VR and small video production studio, and an equipment checkout counter.

 ### Lab Computers and Specialty Stations
 At the heart of the DMC is our computer lab featuring a variety of specialized Mac and PC workstations with a full complement of commercial and professional-grade software for completing tasks related to audio, video, photography, animation, 3D modeling, and graphic design for both web-based & multimedia projects.
 Check each computer's [BookIt listing](https://bookit.dmc.jhu.edu/reserve/InLabComputers) for more information on its complement on software and extra peripherals.